 About Martina C Murphy

 Martina Murphy, MD is an associate professor of medicine in the Division of Hematology and Oncology at the University of Florida.
 She is clinical investigator and educator with a passion for women’s health who specializes in caring for patients with gynecologic malignancies.
 Her research focuses in the study and reduction of healthcare disparities & inequity as it pertains to patient related outcomes in cancer care as well as workplace and training environments.
 She serves as the Program Director for the Hematology/Oncology fellowship program.
 Additionally, she is the Course Director for Introduction to Clinical Medicine 1 & 2, part of an 18 month longitudinal curriculum for pre-clerkship medical students.
 Dr. Murphy has a strong dedication to medical education and is actively involved on a national level in research in medical education primarily related to novel curriculum development, mentorship and career development.

 Dr. Murphy is board certified in Internal Medicine, Hematology and Oncology and is a member of the American Society of Clinical Oncology (ASCO), is a graduate of the ASCO Educational Scholars Program and serves as the Vice-Chair for Mentorship in ASCO’s Medical Education Community of Practice.
-She is a graduate of the ASH Medical Educators Institute.
-She is also a participant in the ASCO Educational Scholars Program.
-She provides consultation for patients on the inpatient Heme/Onc services and maintains an active clinical practice at UF Health Shands Hospital.
+She is a graduate of the ASH Medical Educators Institute where she previously served as a faculty mentor.
+She sees patients with gynecological cancer at UF Health.

 HematologyAmerican Board of Internal Medicine